I Am More Than Just My Skills: Why Whole-Person Insights Matter in Talent Management

 • Values: A person’s foundational beliefs about themselves and their work determine how connected they feel to the organization’s mission.
 Skills exist within the context of personal meaning and the expectations of what the company is asking an employee to get done.

 When organizations add these additional factors to a skills-based approach, good things will happen.
-Understanding and appreciating the full range of what makes a person tick fosters engagement, retention, and loyalty.
+Understanding and appreciating the full range of what makes a person tick fosters employee engagement, retention, and loyalty.
 It enables growth and ongoing development, as people feel supported and nurtured to realize their full potential as human beings.

 Ultimately, when individuals are given the opportunity to do work that aligns with their strengths and aspirations, they are more likely to remain committed and enthusiastic about their work and less likely to feel like they need to go elsewhere to feel fulfilled.